Learning F2L

 A different case would be this:

-The corner and the edge are not also both in the top layer.
+The corner and the edge are also not both in the top layer.
 But the difference to the case above is that they fit and can now be easily inserted.
 See the complete solve:

-But in the beginning, it is hard to see that the two pieces would end up being correctly connected.
+However, in the beginning, it is hard to see that the two pieces would end up being correctly connected.
 In doubt, when you are bringing a piece up, move the corresponding piece out of the way.
 That may cost a couple of turns but trying to detect the "good" case costs time and probably a couple of failures.

 Bring an Edge to the Top Layer